 How to structure an online course people actually finish

-Research on self-paced online courses has for years reported completion rates below 15 percent.
-Cohort-based and well-structured courses report completion as high as 70 percent.
-The content in both is often the same.
+Because finishing is a design problem before it is a content problem.
+Research on self-paced online courses has for years reported completion rates below 15 percent, while cohort-based and well-structured courses report completion as high as 70 percent.
+The material in both is frequently identical.
 What differs is structure: a reason to come back, a next step that is always obvious, a sense of motion.

-This is not just a teaching problem.
-It is a business problem.
-A student who finishes gets the result, and a student who gets the result tells people and buys your next thing.
+A student who finishes gets the result, tells people, and buys your next thing.
 A student who abandons asks for a refund or quietly disappears.
-So structuring for completion is not a nicety.
+Structuring for completion is far more than a nicety.
 It is the line between a course that compounds your reputation and one that chips away at it.
+We went deeper on the mechanics in why most online courses never get finished.

 Start at the end.
 Name the single outcome your course delivers, stated as something the student can do or have that they could not before.
 Then ask what someone actually has to accomplish to get there, and list those steps in order.
 That ordered list is your structure.